A scene where a character confesses things to a priest, whether or not they're (implicitly or explicitly) Catholic.

 - In Purple Hibiscus, there is a scene with one of these.
 It's an interesting insight into Kambili's mind: she confesses to, among other things, eating Cornflakes so that her painkiller will work.

 - Features occasionally in the Outlander series, appropriately enough as the majority of characters are 18th century Scottish.
 The most memorable incident is an instance in which Jamie, needing to divert suspicion for some reason, claims to be in need of confession in the company of several government agents who are noticeably uncomfortable with the subject.
-Knowing full well they're listening in, he goes on to confess to the priest a sin of lust— describing in detail the sight of a shapely young woman bobbing up and down as she's churning butter.
-Unfortunately, the protagonist (his wife, and none too young) recognises that it's not just her, but also her butter churn.
+Knowing full well they're listening in, he goes on to confess to the priest a sin of lust — describing in detail the sight of a shapely young woman bobbing up and down as she's churning butter.
+Unfortunately, the protagonist (his wife, and none too young) recognizes that it's not just her, but also her butter churn.
 (Jamie later admits IIRC that he simply wanted something to throw the Regulators off, and he couldn't admit to theft or sodomy, as he might have to do business with them later.)

 - The very first Don Camillo story is called "The Confession"; Peppone confesses to Don Camillo that he hit him over the head with a club.
-It would neither be the last story featuring a confession, nor the last time someone used that gambit on Don Camillo, despite the way it turned out in this one.
+It would neither be the last story featuring a confession nor the last time someone used that gambit on Don Camillo, despite the way it turned out in this one.

-- The Ray Bradbury short story "Bless Me Father, For I Have Sinned..." opens with a priest in the middle of the night opening his confessional after having gotten a flash of intuition that someone would be there looking for Confession.
+- The Ray Bradbury short story "Bless Me, Father, For I Have Sinned..." opens with a priest in the middle of the night opening his confessional after having gotten a flash of intuition that someone would be there looking for Confession.
 Lo and behold, there is a penitent there who goes to confess sins from 60 years earlier.
 As the priest listens, he recalls and tells the penitent that he too had committed extremely similar (even suspiciously so...) sins in his own youth.
-At end, he absolves the man, and invites the penitent back to the rectory for a glass of wine... only to find nobody on the other side.
+At the end, he absolves the man and invites the penitent back to the rectory for a glass of wine... only to find nobody on the other side.
 It's implied that he WAS confessing his own sins.note

 - In The Great Brain series the Fitzgerald family are Catholic in a small town without a priest, except for a travelling one who comes by once a year to hear confessions.
 Tom is used to getting a few Hail Mary's at most.
 Then in The Great Brain at the Academy Tom is sent away to Catholic boarding school and experiences confession with a real dedicated priest, who gives Tom a lot of penance to do.